2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The coin measures 26.49 millimeters in diameter and weighs 8.1 grams.
 Its composition consists of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel, creating the golden color characteristic of modern dollar coins.
 The thickness measures 2.0 millimeters.

 Edge inscriptions include the year “2018,” the mint mark (P for Philadelphia, D for Denver, or S for San Francisco), and “E PLURIBUS UNUM.”
-These incused edge lettering replace the traditional raised rim inscriptions found on earlier commemorative dollars.
+These incused (recessed) edge inscriptions replace the traditional raised rim text found on older commemorative dollars — and their two-step manufacturing process creates the opportunity for some of the most collectible errors found in this series.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)